fhircast/sandbox.js/README.md

 ## Clouds

 ### Azure
 The [Visual Studio Code](https://code.visualstudio.com/) Azure App Service [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) can be used for deployments.
-The environment variables can be added to the App Service instance by creating an 'Application Settings' as shown in the following picture.
+The environment variables can be added to the App Service instance by creating 'Application Settings' as shown in the following picture.
-Do not set the port environment variable when deploying in the Azure cloud.
-The cloud service will define it for its environment.
+Do not set the port environment variable when deploying in the Azure cloud; it will define the required port for its environment.

 <img src="images/AzureConfiguration.png" width="600">